aubreyrjones/mutagen/README.md

 arrow (including clickable symbols) is considered the move's header.
 Everything after the arrow is considered that move's description.
-Every following paragraph is considered part of that move, until you start a new move.
+Every following paragraph is considered part of that move, until you start a new move or section.

 ### Notes/Recap